Microscopic Phase-Transition Framework for Gate-Tunable Superconductivity in Monolayer WTe$_2$

 Physically, the reason why the ML SC systems are special is that they are fundamentally characterized by emerging SC-phase fluctuations, in contrast to the bulk case where superconductivity is described solely by the SC gap within the mean-field theory.
 These fluctuations comprise the longitudinal Nambu–Goldstone (NG) phase fluctuations and the transverse Berezinskii–Kosterlitz–Thouless (BKT) fluctuations.

 The NG phase fluctuations arise as collective gapless long-wavelength modes dictated by the NG theorem~\cite{nambu1960quasi,goldstone1961field,goldstone1962broken,nambu2009nobel}, following the spontaneous breaking of $U(1)$ symmetry in superconductors~\cite{ambegaokar1961electromagnetic,littlewood1981gauge}.
 Such smooth bosonic excitations~\cite{PhysRevB.62.6786,benfatto10,PhysRevB.64.140506,PhysRevB.69.184510,PhysRevB.70.214531,PhysRevB.97.054510,yang2021theory,benfatto2001phase} tend to restore the broken symmetry, thereby driving thermodynamic instabilities of the SC state.
 Certain mechanisms can, in principle, circumvent this instability.
 In 3D superconductors, the NG mode is gapped by the Anderson–Higgs mechanism~\cite{anderson1963plasmons,ambegaokar1961electromagnetic,littlewood1981gauge,yang2019gauge,PhysRevB.97.054510} via long‐range Coulomb interactions, which shift the original gapless spectrum to high‐frequency plasma energy $\omega_p$, suppressing phase fluctuations entirely.
-The same mechanism renormalizing the NG‐mode dispersion to $\omega_p$ also operates in ML superconductors, as demonstrated by early~\cite{fisher1990presence,fisher1990quantum,mishonov1990plasmon,PhysRevB.69.184510} and recent~\cite{PhysRevB.97.054510,yang2021theory} theoretical studies on phase-mode spectrum.
-While $\omega_p$ also becomes gapless in ML with a sublinear dispersion $\omega_p(q)\propto\sqrt{q}$, this form is expected to avoid the infrared divergence of phase correlations at finite $T$~\cite{PhysRevB.97.054510}, providing a clear route to evade the Hohenberg–Mermin–Wagner–Coleman theorem~\cite{hohenberg1967existence,mermin1966absence,coleman1973there}, which forbids true long-range SC order in ML systems.
-Nevertheless, the gapless nature implies that the NG mode remains an active excitation which, while not yet fully resolved, is expected to play an essential role in renormalizing the SC gap~\cite{PhysRevB.97.054510,yang2021theory,PhysRevB.70.214531,PhysRevB.102.060501}, in contrast to the dynamically inert case in 3D.
+The same mechanism renormalizing the NG‐mode dispersion to $\omega_p$ also operates in ML superconductors, as revealed by early~\cite{fisher1990presence,fisher1990quantum,mishonov1990plasmon,PhysRevB.69.184510} and recent~\cite{PhysRevB.97.054510,yang2021theory} studies on phase-mode spectrum.
+While the sublinear dispersion $\omega_p(q)\propto\sqrt{q}$ in ML is expected to avoid the infrared divergence of phase correlations at finite $T$~\cite{PhysRevB.97.054510}, providing a clear route to evade the Hohenberg–Mermin–Wagner–Coleman theorem~\cite{hohenberg1967existence,mermin1966absence,coleman1973there}, which forbids long-range SC order in ML systems, the gapless nature implies that the bosonic NG mode remains active and can play an essential role in renormalizing SC gap~\cite{PhysRevB.97.054510,yang2021theory,PhysRevB.70.214531,PhysRevB.102.060501}.